+2) A Questionnaire covering relevant C&I matters

-2) Examination of regulations, policies and practices in countries that have created systems to manage these matters.
+3) Examination of regulations, policies and practices in countries that have created systems to manage these matters.

-3) Other relevant international organizations.
+4) Other relevant international organizations.

-4) Interviews, existing reports and surveys should also be used to gather data and information for the finalization of a comprehensive set of best-practice guidelines for administering C&I information.
-Material from regional telecommunication organizations, telecommunication research centres, manufacturers and working groups should also be utilized in order to avoid duplication of work.
-Close cooperation with ITU-T study groups, in particular Study Group 11 and the Joint Coordination Activity on C&I testing (JCA-CIT), and with other organizations (e.g. ILAC, IAF, ISO, IEC) involved in conformance and interoperability activities and other actions within ITU-D is required and extremely important.
+5) Interviews, existing reports and surveys should also be used to gather data and information for the finalization of a comprehensive set of best-practice guidelines for administering C&I information.

+6) Material from regional telecommunication organizations, telecommunication research centres, manufacturers and working groups should also be utilized in order to avoid duplication of work.

+7) Close cooperation with ITU-T study groups, in particular Study Group 11 and with other organizations (e.g. ILAC, IAF, ISO, IEC) involved in conformity and interoperability.

 7 Target audience